 He told me he just doesn’t want to have sex anymore.
 He doesn’t know why.
 He just doesn’t and he can’t help that.
 He can’t change that and I have to learn to accept that.
 He assured me that it wasn’t because of anything I did but that was very hard to believe.
 Oh, and about staying level headed?
 I broke down and cried again after he mentioned that making out wasn’t very fun anymore.

 A few months later, we have a fairly slow sex life.
 We’ll have sex rarely but I’m more emotionally able to cope with it.
-I’ve founds ways to feel validated in the relationship that aren’t full blown sex, like just foreplay or cuddling.
+I’ve founds ways to feel validated in the relationship that isn’t full blown sex, like just foreplay or cuddling.
 They help me feel wanted and loved without pressuring my partner to have sex with me.
-It’s not always easy, but we are both learning and growing together, like all couples should.
+It’s not always easy, but we are both learning and growing together as all couples should.

 If you’re looking for advice, I don’t have a lot.
 If you’re a sexual person in a relationship with an asexual person, it’s going to be hard.
 Very hard, sometimes.
 The best thing you can do is be as open as possible.
 Communicate, maybe find an alternative to sexual contact.
 Romantic contact helps.
 If you’re craving sex, and your partner is not sexual, maybe ask for a back rub or some kissing.
 The most important thing is that you try your hardest to not make your partner feel pressured.
 You might have urges to say things like “If you loved me, why don’t you want to have sex?”
 Because heck, that’s how you feel!
 But this will make your partner feel pressured and make them feel like a shitty person for being who they are.
 Don’t do it, try to use alternative phrasing like “I’m feeling very unloved.
 Can we talk about it?”